yuriyonamine/Learn_Clojure/README.md

     	(print "You are very old"))
     ```

- * **Functions that changes state, there are any collateral effects (Depends on some resource like input of a keyboard) that affect the return of a function, has a '!' at the end of declaration**
+ * **Functions that changes state or there are any collateral effects (Depends on some resource like input of a keyboard) that affect the return of a function has a '!' at the end of declaration**
     ```clojure
     (defn read-char! [] (read-line))	;Declaring the read-char function (read-line is a function that waits some keyboard input)
     (le-letra!) 	;Calling the function